On the Buses: Critical reception

 Despite the popularity of On the Buses with sections of the public, TV reviewers and historians have generally held the show in lower regard.
 In its section on situation comedies, The Guinness Book of Classic British TV describes On the Buses as ITV's "longest running and most self-consciously unfunny series".
 TV reviewer Victor Lewis-Smith later criticised the then head of London Weekend Television, Frank Muir, for green-lighting the programme, which Lewis-Smith called "the wretched On the Buses".
 The Daily Telegraph journalist Max Davidson, discussing 1970s British comedy, listed On the Buses as one of the "unfunny sitcoms of the time", while The Guardians David Stubbs referred to On the Buses as "a byword for 70s sitcom mediocrity".

-On The Buses is sometimes used as an example of the sort of sexism that was rife in society in the late 1960s and early 1970s, occurring after the freedoms of sexual liberation, but before the rise of feminism; in particular, the derision towards one of the main female characters (Olive Rudge) for being unattractive, and the fact that younger attractive bus staff would be regularly looking to have sex with the two main middle-aged male characters, Varney and Grant, who were aged 52 and 36 when the series debuted in 1969.
+On The Buses is sometimes used as an example of the sort of sexism that was rife in society in the late 1960s and early 1970s, occurring after the freedoms of sexual liberation, but before the rise of feminism; in particular, the derision towards one of the main female characters (Olive Rudge) for being unattractive.
 Some episodes of the show also featured a black character humorously referred to as Chalky, which would be construed as racist by modern standards.